pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 [bootstrap]: https://getbootstrap.com/
 </aside>

-### The treshold: When you might consider looking for something else
+### The threshold: When you might consider looking for something else
 {: #global-sprinkles-threshold }

 * You find yourself globally defining some sprinkles that are tied to a specific component, and you'd like to define that component it in its own `.js` file.
 See [_Component Sprinkles_](#component-sprinkles) below.